Company Logo

 Staff Selection Commission will hold Combined Graduate Level Examination, 2026-27 for filling up of various Group „B‟ and Group „C‟ posts in different Ministries/ Departments/ Organizations of Government of India and various Constitutional Bodies/Statutory Bodies/ Tribunals, etc.

-IMPORTANT DATES (Expected)
+IMPORTANT DATES

 Event

-Date
+Date / Details

-Dates for Submission of Online Applications
+Dates for submission of online applications

 Tentative Schedule of Tier-I (Computer Based Examination)